teosoares10/Delight-Dishes-Restaurant/README.md

   ## License

     This project is under the MIT license.
-See the file [LICENSE]() for more details.
+See the file [MIT](https://rem.mit-license.org) for more details.